Y-jiji/notizbuch/topic-fourier-analysis.typ

 This tactic can be used to reduce equations of several variables to equations with a single variable.

 However, we have to introduce temporal-spatial wave equation first.
+This equation depicts not only the motion of a single point, but intertwined motion of particles on a string.

 #figure(caption: "Discrete Temporal Spatial Wave")[
     // picture size